sahajps/coarl-counterspeech/README.md

 3. **Dataset Download and Preprocessing:**

    After successful login, the script will automatically download the **IntentConanV2** dataset and run the required data preprocessing.

 ---

-Certainly!
-Here’s the **Training Pipelines** part of the Readme:

----